jenifferakinyi/breeze_auth/README.md

-# Apex CRM Application
+#  CRM Application

 ![alt text](<Screenshot 2024-02-22 160237-1.png>)
 ![alt text](<Screenshot 2024-02-22 163230.png>)

 ## Overview

-Apex CRM is a comprehensive Customer Relationship Management (CRM) application built with Laravel.
+ CRM is a comprehensive Customer Relationship Management (CRM) application built with Laravel.
 It provides a suite of tools for managing customer interactions, tracking leads, and monitoring sales.
 The application is designed to streamline business operations and improve customer relationships.

 ## Features